ryan-allan/API/1.3/CONTENTS/POSTBACKS/POSTBACK_SMS+MMS_MT.md

 TRACKINGID &#8211; ID returned via API &#8211; this postback can be matched with API response using this field.<BR/>
 TIMESTAMP &#8211; timestamp of the MMS was sent (N101) or when SMS was delivered (N202)<BR/>
 STATUS &#8211; For N101 notification status can be "Message Sent".
 For N202 notification status can be "Message<BR/> Sent/Delivered" or "Message Sent/Failed"<BR/>
 AGGREGATORID &#8211; Only in N202 notification, contain Aggregator ID of the sending.<BR/>
+STATUSDETAILS &#8211; node with some additional information passed to us from the aggregator/carrier<BR/>

 <p><strong>The N101 anatomy:</strong></p>
 <pre>